 Module designation Wildlife Ex-Situ Conservation and Wildlife Captivity(KSH1315) Content 3.
 Population status and vulnerability Students are expected to be able to correctly explain the phenomena that can explain the mechanism of animal population vulnerability, minimum viable population size, and genetic consideration through this topic.
 Assessment indicator for this topic is the completeness and correctness of explanation which accounts for for 15% of the final score of this course.
 4. Species differentiation and population structure in population viability analysis Students are expected to be able to correctly explain the methods to determine animal population viability, species differentiation, and PVA Population Viability Analysis) through this topic.
-Assessment indicator for this topic is the completeness and correctness of explanation which accounts for for 15% of the final score of the completeness and correctly explain the methods to determine animal population viability, species differentiation, and PVA Population Viability Analysis) through this topic.
 Assessment indicator for this topic is the completeness and correctness of explanation which accounts for for 15% of the final score of this course.
-5. Molecular genetics of threatened species Students are expected to be able to correctly explain the definition of species and subspecies, issues on preservation and inter breed in the application of molecular genetic techniques through this topic.
+S. Wolecular genetics of threatened species Students are expected to be able to correctly explain the definition of species and subspecies, issues on preservation and inter breed in the application of molecular genetic techniques through this topic.
 Assessment indicator for this topic is the completeness and correctness of explanation which accounts for for 15% of the final score of this course.
-6. Reintroduction Reintroduction Students are expected to be able to correctly explain the definition and mechanism of reintroduction, habitat restoration, and conservation introduction through this topic.
+6. Reintroduction Students are expected to be able to correctly explain the definition and mechanism of reintroduction, habitat restoration, and conservation introduction through this topic.
 Assessment indicator for this topic is the completeness and correctness of explanation which accounts for for 7.5% of the final score of this course.
-Methods of ex-situ conservation Students are expected to be able to correctly explain the methods of ex-situ conservation, including cryopreservation and genomic libraries through this topic.
+7. Methode of explanation Students are expected to be able to correctly explain the methods of ex-situ conservation, including cryopreservation and genomic libraries through this topic.
 Assessment indicator for this topic is the completeness and correctness of explanation which accounts for for 15% of the final score of this course.
 8. Measurement and utilization of genetic diversity Students are expected to be able to explain selection, migration, mutation, and genetic drift correctly through this topic. the Assessment indicator for this topic is the completeness and correctness of explanation which accounts for for 15% of the final score of this course.
 Assessment indicator for this topic is the completeness and correctness of explanation which accounts for for 7.5% of the final score of this course.
-Examination forms Study and examination requirements Written examination Acquire a final score that qualifies for letter grade D at the minimum; Mid-semester Examination : 30%, Final-semester Examination : 30%, Assessment method : 25%, Online Study : 15%
+Examination forms Written examination Study and examination requirements Acquire a final score that qualifies for letter grade D at the minimum; Mid-semester Examination : 30%, Final-semester Examination : 30%, Assessment method : 25%, Online Study : 15%